EleutherAI/website/content-blog/free-form-leace.md

 Notice that $Y\_{\mathrm{LEACE}} = r^\*(X)$, where $r^\*(x) = h(x) - \mathbf{\Sigma}\_{h(X)f(X)} \mathbf{\Sigma}\_{f(X)f(X)}^+ \big(\mathrm f(x) - \mathbb{E}[\mathrm f(X)]\big)$.
 Since $r^*$ is feasible for $P\_1$ and $Y\_{\mathrm{LEACE}}$ is optimal for $P\_2$, $P\_1 \leq P\_2$.

 So $P\_1 = P\_2$, with minimizer $r^*$.
 Since $E[f(X)] = \mathbb{E}[Z]$ and $\mathbf{\Sigma}\_{h(X)f(X)} = \mathbf{\Sigma}\_{h(X)Z}$, we rewrite $r(x) = h(x) - \mathbf{\Sigma}\_{h(X)Z} \mathbf{\Sigma}\_{f(X)f(X)}^+ \big(\mathrm f(x) - \mathbb{E}[\mathrm Z]\big)$.

+## Discussion

+The main difficulty of applying FF-LEACE is that we need to estimate the conditional expectation $f(x) = \mathbb{E}[Z | X=x]$.
+This is a non-trivial problem, especially in high dimensions.
+However, if we have access to a large dataset, we might be able to estimate $f(x)$ using a neural network.
+We could then apply FF-LEACE using the learned function.

+You can find a PyTorch implementation of FF-LEACE in our [GitHub repository](https://github.com/EleutherAI/concept-erasure/blob/main/experiments/fleace.py).
+There, we apply it to a toy problem where the conditional expectation can be computed in closed form.